ttdoucet/ttdoucet.github.io/softrock/index.md

 <img style="display:block;" src="docs/qsd-nb-1.png" />

-It traces the output of the sampling capacitors by applying first principles, the differential equations that describe the non-linear commutating RC circuit, fed by a voltage source with the above-indicated impedances.
+It traces the voltage at the sampling capacitors by applying first principles, the differential equations that describe the non-linear commutating RC circuit, fed by a voltage source with the above-indicated impedances.
 The code ended up being pretty simple and it worked out well, and was a lot of fun.